harsha4824/Project-Milestone-01/docs/projectQualityManagement/projectQualityManagement.md

 1. Are hyperlinks in the results table active and appropriate?
 1. Do you have any other comments on the databases found in GPM?

+<h3>Technical Analysis:</h3>

+<p>The quality objective for the technical computations is to produce accurate and expected results.</p>

+<p>Most of the Coding will be performed in Visual Stdio code (an Open Source programming
+interface),  JavaScript, Java, NodeJS and MySQL are used in the project.
+In general, the QA provided by web developers and the user community provide a high level of QA for the GPM.
+In most cases, computer codes that need to be compiled include documentation with example datasets and results.
+Once a GPM areas has been programmed, these examples will be run and compared to the documented results.
+Each GPM functional area will include an example dataset with known results (typically from a textbook or other references).
+Links will be provided in each case to documentation of functions that are  included in GPM development.
+These will be made available through the QA interface. </p>

+<p>The quality expectations for the technical analysis will be assessed by answering each of the
+following questions:</p>

+<p>Do the technical analysis results compare favorably with the known results from the example datasets?</p>

+<p>Are assumptions and limitations described in such a way that the end user can make intelligent decisions regarding usage?</p>

+<p>Do you have another comments on the technical methods found in GPM?</p>

+<h2>User Interface</h2>

+<p>The quality objective for the user interface is to provide an intuitive, user-friendly user interface that accurately generates input arguments for analysis functions. </p>

+<p>The user interface will largely be based on HTML forms, Javascript, and, potentially, Java.
+The interface will be designed to intuitively elicit user responses and provide for easy navigation.
+User responses are collected through user interfaces in the form of HTML parameters and are then translated using Java, Javascript to database search or technical analysis appropriate inputs.</p>

+<p>The quality expectations of the user interface will be assessed by answering each of the
+following questions:</p>

+1. Are the module user interface requirements consistent with framework specification requirements?

+1. Does the user interface use standard terminology and definitions throughout?

+1. Do interface requirements define the required responses to potential types of errors and failure modes identified?

+1. Are requirements organized to allow for modifications?

+1. Are there requirements addressing fault tolerances and graceful degradation?